aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/how-to-replace-or-modify-hyperlinks-and-replace-fields-with-static-text/_index.md

 The process of converting fields to static text involves extracting the field result (the most recently updated text stored in the field) and retaining this value while removing the field objects around it.
 This will result in what was a dynamic field to be static text instead.

-For example, the diagram below shows how an “IF” field is stored in a document.
+For example, the diagram below demonstrates how an “IF” field is stored in a document.
 The text is encompassed by the special field nodes [FieldStart](https://apireference.aspose.com/words/java/com.aspose.words/FieldStart) and [FieldEnd](https://apireference.aspose.com/words/java/com.aspose.words/FieldEnd).
 The [FieldSeparator](https://apireference.aspose.com/words/java/com.aspose.words/FieldSeparator) node separates the text inside the field into the field code and field result.
 The field code is what defines the general behavior of the field while the field result stores the most recent result when this field is updated by either by Microsoft Word or Aspose.Words.
 The field result is what is stored in the field and displayed in the document when viewed.

 |![fields-aspose-words-java-1](http://i.imgur.com/ljLbMm0.png)|
 | :- |